INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 ### Change FPGA board version

 In the [Petalinux folder](/firmware-source/2020.1/Petalinux) I provide already the `bsp` to create the project for the different FPGA boards.
-It is however easy to switch between the board also in the project.
+It is however easy to switch between the boards also in the project.
 First you have to edit the `system-user.dtsi` file in the folder `<project folder>/projet-spec/meta-user/recipes-bsp/device-tree/files` in order to tell Petalinux if the second CPU core is present or not.
-For the `Cora-Z7-10` comment the following entry which is needed for the `Cora-Z7-07S` board:
+For the `Cora-Z7-10` comment (using `/**/` and not `//`) the following entry, or uncomment it for the `Cora-Z7-07S` board:

         &amba {
 	        ptm@f889d000 {